-(Adopted September March 20221) (Recorded at King County Superior Court)
+(Adopted September 2022) (Recorded at King County Superior Court)

 Certified to be a true copy of the original adopted by the Washington State Boundary Review Board for King County and submitted for filing by:

-Legal Counsel to WSBRBKC 2155 112th Ave.
-NE
+Robert C. Kaufman, WSBA No. 12543Legal Counsel to WSBRBKC 2135 112th Ave.
+NE, Suite 101

 Bellevue, WA 98004